 a.
-Access and Accommodation Services' Technology Specialist (and one part-time support staff) will provide captioning services for short videos (1 hour or less) provided the material is given to staff in a timely manner (at least 2 weeks in advance).
+Access and Accommodation Services' Technology Specialist (and support staff) will provide captioning services for short videos (1 hour or less) provided the material is given to staff in a timely manner (at least 2 weeks in advance).
 Longer video content should be outsourced to a contracted captioning service.
 Further, if faculty have more than 3-5 video lectures per course that are 1 hour or less, the captioning service must be outsourced.
-A&AS will cover the cost of captioning services through an account maintained for such accommodations.
-Turnaround time for captioning done by A&AS staff is approximately the week before content will be covered in class.
+A&AS will cover the cost of captioning services.
 If outsourcing is needed, the account for content in need of captioning will be maintained by A&AS.
 Videos will be uploaded, and returned to the necessary parties as timely as possible.
 Examples of captioning services include REV or Cielo24, two third party companies who specialize in captioning and transcribing video and live content.
 Information for both services will be provided below as a reference regarding cost, turnaround time, accuracy of captioned content, etc. These companies are simply detailed as a reference point but any captioning service that is cost-effective, has reasonable turnaround times and a high level of captioning accuracy would suffice.

 - b.
-Priority regarding captioning is given to classes that have or will soon have a deaf or hearing-impaired student enrolled. - c.
+Priority regarding captioning is given to classes that have or will soon have a deaf or hearing impaired student enrolled. - c.
 If captions on existing materials is needed in a time-frame earlier than what A&AS or third-party captioning can provide, the department/unit will be given resources to have it captioned by an outside company at the department's expense. - d.
 It is the responsibility of A&AS to determine reasonable accommodations, auxiliary aids and services based upon documentation presented by the individual and/or information gathered from an intake session and other assessment.
 A&AS provides accommodations for eligible students who are hearing impaired/deaf.
 Below is a list of some standard accommodations.
 This list is not all-inclusive. - i.
 Provision of auxiliary aids; - ii.
 Assistance in locating a peer note-taker; - iii.
 Assignment of a qualified American Sign Language (ASL) interpreter. - A&AS will inform professors and instructors when a student who is hearing impaired/deaf will have an interpreter present in their classroom.
 Notification generally will be provided within three work days of A&AS receiving a finalized schedule; timely notification is dependent upon voluntary disclosure by the student. - e.
 A&AS, in collaboration with the Faculty Support Center, will also provide the University community with general informational materials regarding: - i.
 Captioned videos and accessible media - ii.
 Working with a hearing impaired/deaf individual & interpreter a.
 If short form videos are captioned through A&AS, the cost of services will simply be funds provided by the university to Access and Accommodation Services to hire a qualified part time employee to assist the Technology Specialist in captioning videos.
 If faculty need captioning services for more than 3-5 hour long videos per course or any videos that are longer than one hour, those services should be outsourced to a third party.
 This will require a university contract with a third-party company to assist with getting captions completed and returned in a timely manner at the lowest cost possible.
-If outsourcing is needed, A&AS will cover the cost through an account maintained for such accommodations, and the account for content in need of captioning will be maintained by A&AS.
+If outsourcing is needed, A&AS will cover the cost, and the account for content in need of captioning will be maintained by A&AS.
 Videos will be uploaded, and returned to the necessary parties as timely as possible.
 Detailed information regarding two reputable third-party service providers can be found below.